Aerodynamics at the Particle Level: Gurney and Fowler flaps

 \section{Gurney and Fowler flaps}

 Although the Gurney flap was actually invented by Edward F. Zaparka in the 1930s\cite{gurney}, race driver and race car builder Dan Gurney accidentally rediscovered it in 1971.
 The height of simplicity, it is a length of aluminum angle iron bolted to the trailing edge of an airfoil.
 It causes an increased pressure on the side of the airfoil from which it projects.
-It is easy to see that it functions as a dam, trapping air from the flow, thus increasing the pressure on the top of the airfoil.
-This is done to increase the force down on the wheels, decreasing the chance for wheel spin and increasing traction for the rear wheels.
+It is easy to see that it functions as a dam, trapping air from the flow, thus increasing the pressure on that side of the airfoil.
+For a race car this is done to increase the force down on the wheels, decreasing the chance for wheel spin and increasing traction for the rear wheels.
+Figure \ref{fig:GurneyFlap} details this simple but very effective device as used to increase lift on an airfoil.

 Ordinary Fowler flaps\cite{flaps}, common on commercial airliners, cause a similar damming of the flow on takeoff and landing, where maximum lift is needed.
-The top surface of a Fowler flap also utilizes the Coand\v{a} effect to enhance lift. ``Slotted'' Fowler flaps direct some of the high-pressure air under the wing over the rear flap sections, thus enhancing the Coand\v{a} effect there.
+The top surface of a Fowler flap also utilizes the Coand\v{a} effect to enhance lift. ``Slotted`` Fowler flaps direct some of the high-pressure air under the wing over the rear flap sections, thus enhancing the Coand\v{a} effect there.